jdagostino2/jimd_devops_coding_exercise/README.md

 ## Feedback

  - I did want to get to the 3 node cluster "Extra Credit" task, but due to time limitations due to travel this past weekend I am not able to complete that at this time.
 The nodes are configured to install the discovery-ec2 during their bootstrap, so finishing up the config will not take much longer.
+ - I would have also planned to setup unit tests given more time.